 The experience of Ukraine as victim of most cyber attacks will be used to discuss the benefits, concerns and technical details of defensive methods.
 We will discuss how we can all live securely in a digital society in the future.

-The experience of EU instructors in Cyber Security, Germany police, Interpol, organizations that test application and devices that were in cooperation with the ENGENSEC project also share their skills with students.
+The experience of the EU instructors in Cyber Security, Germany police, Interpol, the organizations which test the application and devices and were in cooperation with the ENGENSEC project also will be shared with students.

 Previous IT Security Summer School

 IT Security Summer School has been organized since 2016 within EU project ENGENSEC that was targeted on Educating experts in cyber security and harmonize master education programs among EU universities.
 More about ENGENSEC here.

 1-5 July 2019, Kyiv, Ukraine.